 - in any event, at least every two years.

-In circumstances where a worker's two consecutive audiometric tests indicate certain level of hearing loss (equal to or greater than 15dB at 3000, 4000 or 6000 Hz), then the employer must organise and pay for an audiological examination as soon as reasonably practicable.
+In circumstances where two or more of a worker's audiometric tests indicate certain level of hearing loss (equal to or greater than 15dB at 3000, 4000 or 6000 Hz), then the employer must organise and pay for an audiological examination as soon as reasonably possible.

-The employer must ensure that a report of such examinations are provided to each worker with the results (stating whether or not the worker has suffered from hearing loss that is likely to be due to exposure to noise)
+The employer must obtain a report from the person who conducts the examination which contains the results and states whether or not the worker has suffered from hearing loss that is likely to be due to exposure to noise.

-- WorkSafe Victoria's Noise topic page and also Your health and safety guide to Noise
+- WorkSafe Victoria's Noise topic page, Buy Quiet Guidelines and also Your health and safety guide to Noise

 - The UK's Health and Safety Executive has revamped its Noise at Work website.
 When the UK introduced new Noise regulations on 6 April, 2006, it produced clear and very useful information for employers, workers and worker representatives.